wei756/NT950XCR-G58A-Hackintosh/README-en.md

 That If statement means that if '_SB.PCI0.RP11.PXSX' exists, execute scope below.

-On the other hand, if PXSX not exist, it never run these codes.
+In other words, if PXSX not exist, it never run these codes.